mpv-player/mpv/DOCS/man/en/input.rst

     absolute
         Seek to a given time.
     absolute-percent
-        Seek to agiven percent position.
+        Seek to a given percent position.

     The third argument defines how exact the seek is: